mkirwa/Learning/cafe/CyberTatanka.md

 * `ping` - sends a packet and waits for a response.
 * `nmap` - discovers hosts and services on a computer network by sending pacekts and analying responses.
 * `nmap -sU  -p 53 8.8.8.8` - findout if this port is open
+* `netstat -nap`
+* `lsof -i -P` - shows all open applications associated with network connections and gives you the raw port number.
+* proc - provides the ability to scrap a processs.
+* strings
+* if you want to not log history, put a space infront of a command.

+* `lsof +L1` -

 Let me know if you'd like this exported as a one-page cheat sheet!